 top of page

 Many people know that they can designate a payable-on-death (POD) beneficiary on a bank account or brokerage account.
 But did you know that California has a similar mode of transfer for real estate?
-Since January 2016, revocable transfer-on-death (TOD) deeds have been an inexpensive way for property owners to transfer real estate after they die without establishing a living trust or having their heirs go through probate.
+Transfer On Death (TOD) deeds are an inexpensive way for property owners to transfer real estate after they die without establishing a living trust or having their heirs go through probate.

 Furthermore, until January 1, 2032 (unless extended by the California Legislature), these deeds are revocable, which means the property owner maintains the right to change their mind.
 For example, the owner can revoke the TOD and: